Kansetsu/Kansetsu/README.md

 - 📖 I'm a Information Systems Undergraduate Student from Brazil;
 - 🌱 Learning Web Development (JavaScript, TypeScript and React);
 - 🐋 Learning about DevOps and Docker.
+- 🌎 Most part of my repositories are in portuguese, but there some in english too.
 <div align="center">
   <a href="https://github.com/Vinicius-AndradeM">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=Vinicius-AndradeM&show_icons=true&theme=midnight-purple&include_all_commits=true&count_private=true"/>